Provincial deputation (Spain)

-A provincial council (also sometimes translated literally as provincial deputation, diputación provincial) is the administrator and governing body of a province of Spain.
+A provincial council (also sometimes translated literally as provincial deputation, diputación provincial or provincial assembly) is the administrator and governing body of a province of Spain.
 It is one of the entities that make up local government in Spain.
 The council is made up of a president, vice presidents, an executive committee and the plenary assembly of deputies.

 Function

 The role of a provincial council is limited to: